Tessellate-Imaging/monk_v1/installation/README.md

         pip commands mentioned below are to be run from parent directory monk_v1/installation.

-        If you are running it froma  different directory, accordingly adjust the relatve path to requirements files
+        If you are running it from a  different directory, accordingly adjust the relative path to requirements files